RhulaneTheDeveloper/My-Portfolio/DEPLOYMENT.md

 ## 📝 Important Notes

 ### Update GitHub Username
-If your GitHub username is different from "RhulaneTheDeveloper", update these files:
+If your GitHub username is different from "RhulaneBaloyi", update these files:

 1. **package.json** (line 12):
    ```json